 California Penal Code 484e, 484f, 484g, 484h, 484i, and 484j regulate prohibited activities relating to credit card fraud.
 Though there are many statues in place to account for the nuances of credit card fraud, fraud occurs when a person uses a credit card or account number that he or she does not have permission to use.
 Such uses might include the purchase of a good or service, but also include forging, altering, or stealing cards.

 To be convicted of credit card fraud, the defendant must have intentionally used a card or an account in a fraudulent way.

 Penalties for credit card fraud range from three years in a county jail and a maximum $10,000 fine to less than one year in a county jail and more than a $1,000 fine.
 The penalty received depends on the type of credit card fraud committed.
 Fraud valued at $950 or over is considered grand theft and is subject to the maximum penalty.

 An Example of Credit Card Fraud

 A man is on his way home from work when he discovers a credit card on the sidewalk.
-It has a picture on the front, and the picture remarkably resembles him same scruffy beard, same patchy hair line but it is not his card.
+It has a picture on the front which resembles him – same scruffy beard, same patchy hair line – but it is not his card.
 Later that night, he stops by the grocery store.
 When he opens his wallet to pay, he decides to use the card he found instead of his own card.
 This man could most likely be charged with credit card fraud.